The Madness of Pop Psychiatry

 Some meds for mental health can cause abnormal dopamine signaling in the brain.
 While how it works is not fully understood, Ingrezza is thought to reduce that signaling.

-But feeling is information.
-When we feel bad, our body is communicating.
+Feeling is information.
+When we feel bad, our body is communicating something.
 It’s telling us that something needs to change.
 If we simply blunt that feeling, we blunt the signal to change.
 Consider a simple case of physical pain, such as placing your hand on a hot stove.
 It hurts!
 That feeling means stop doing that.

 The pop psychiatry commercials always depict medicating as idyllic.
 They emphasize words like “simple” and “easy.”
 Just one pill, once a day.
 Ask your doctor.
 You don’t have a change anything about your lifestyle.
 These drugs are something you supplement your existing lifestyle with, like a vitamin.
 Such messages, repeated over and over through mass media, take root in people’s minds.
 This is one way culture is created.